 - Your personal accounts;

-- And, if you have ever done the following we will check your financial associate's personal accounts as well:
+- And, if you have ever done the following, we will check the personal accounts of your financial associates (e.g. joint account holders and those that are financially dependent or linked to you) as well:

-- Are financially linked (Credit reference agencies may link together the records of people that are part of a financial unit.
+- If you are financially linked (credit reference agencies may link together the records of people that are part of a financial unit.
 They may do this when people are known to be linked, such as being married or have jointly applied for credit or have joint accounts.
-They may also link people together if they, themselves, state that they are financially linked.);
+They may also link people together if they, themselves, state that they are financially linked);

 - If there is insufficient information to enable us to assist you, we may also check other members of your family;